Flu Vaccines are ready at our practice. Schedule your appointment today. | We open 7 Days a week from 8am to 8pm

 5. Care for Your Physical Health

 Good nutrition, quality sleep, and regular exercise boost mental well-being.
-Studies consistently show that even 30 minutes of moderate activity can meaningfully reduce anxiety and depression symptoms.

 Final Thoughts — And Where to Get Support